 Send message4.
 Checklist: What's important to the person requiring care?

 If you can’t take your relative with you to the home, then try to view it through their eyes.
-If they use a walking frame or wheelchair, are the corridors nice and wide?
-Does your relative have dementia and prone to confusion and forgetfulness?
+If they use a walking frame or wheelchair, are the corridors wide enough?
+Does your relative have dementia and be prone to confusion and forgetfulness?
 If so, is the home easy to navigate with clear signposting throughout?
-Thinking of the persons day to day routine can be helpful to determine whether the home and available room would be well-suited.
+Considering the person's day-to-day routine can be helpful in determining whether the home and available room would be well-suited.

 What matters to one person might be of little consequence to another.
-TrustedCare have supported a care-seeker whose ‘deal-breaker’ was that he could have Sky Sports installed in his room as he was a complete sports fanatic!
+TrustedCare has supported a care-seeker whose ‘deal-breaker’ was that he could have Sky Sports installed in his room, as he was a complete sports fanatic.

 5. Communication: Stay in touch

-Most care services have an open-door policy for family members and welcome visits at any-time.
-However, there are all sorts of reasons why visiting regularly might not be feasible; be it living in a different county (or even country) or having healthcare needs of your own which prevent you from visiting.
-In this instance, it’s important to establish lines of communication between yourself and your relative and yourself and the home.
+Most care services have an open-door policy for family members, welcoming visits at any time.
+However, there are all sorts of reasons why visiting regularly might not be feasible, such as living in a different county (or even country) or having healthcare needs of your own that prevent you from visiting.
+In this instance, it’s essential to establish clear lines of communication between yourself and your relative, as well as between yourself and the home.

 - Communicating with your relative on an ongoing basis

-Lots of Care Homes have phone-lines installed in residents rooms, meaning it is very easy to put a landline telephone in your family members room.
-If phone-lines haven’t been installed then it is very common for residents to have their own mobile telephones.
-Should the home be located in a ‘black-spot’ for mobile phone signal and there are no phone-lines in residents rooms, then often the home will have a cordless telephone which they are able to take to the resident, no matter where they are in the Home.
+Many care homes have phone lines installed in residents' rooms, making it easy to install a landline telephone in your family member's room.
+If phone lines haven’t been installed, then it is very common for residents to have their own mobile telephones.
+Should the home be located in a ‘black-spot’ for mobile phone signal and there are no phone lines in residents' rooms, then the home will often have a cordless telephone that can be taken to the resident, regardless of their location within the Home.

-If your family member is hard of hearing then communicating with them over the phone might present too much of a challenge.
-In which case, call the Care Home directly and ask to speak to whomever has been charged with caring for your family member that day for an update.
+If your family member is hard of hearing, then communicating with them over the phone might present too much of a challenge.
+In that case, call the Care Home directly and ask to speak to the person responsible for caring for your family member that day for an update.

 - How causes for concern are communicated to you

-When your family member becomes a resident of a Care Home a full Care Plan must of been put in place prior to their admission.
-The Care Plan details their care requirements and is informed by healthcare professionals, the resident themselves and the resident’s family members.
-Within the Care Plan key contact information will be held on resident’s family members.
-In the event of any emergencies, staff at the home will refer to the Care Plan and contact next-of-kin.
+When a family member becomes a resident of a Care Home, a comprehensive care plan must be in place prior to their admission.
+The Care Plan details the resident's care requirements and is informed by healthcare professionals, the resident themselves, and the resident’s family members.
+Within the Care Plan, key contact information will be held for the resident’s family members.
+In the event of any emergencies, staff at the home will refer to the Care Plan and contact the next of kin.